ethanclewis/Lettuce-NPK/README.md

 Useful for direct comparison to the **Final Model**.
 Trained on Apple M1 Chip.

+# EDA
+Notebook provides basic visualization of the *Lettuce NPK Dataset* and its class distribution.
+The *Transformation Playground* details our process of deriving an appropriate image augmentation pipeline.

 ### *mpk_model_v3.pth*
 Saved model.
 The **Initial Model** was trained on Apple M1 Chip, rather than Nvidia GeForce GTX 1660 Ti GPU, hence the alternative saved model path.